MrGallo/classroom-examples/01-intro-to-programming/README.md

 # Introduction Section Goals
 Every program will involve some *input, processing, and output*.
+- Create a python file and output a message
+- Create a main function and output a message
 - [Store data in variables](#storing-data-in-variables)
 - Get input from user
 - Convert input to number